Follow everything you care about.

 Most Champions League weeks follow a simple shape:

-For setup instructions, use the guide that matches your calendar app:
+Use the guide that matches your app:

 Most main-round and knockout fixtures use Tuesday and Wednesday windows, but finals and special scheduling can differ.